 The Committee for the Ongoing Formation of Priests is committed to providing opportunities and support to all priests in the Archdiocese in their human and priestly development.
 As such, the Archdiocese allows an amount of $2,500 per year for diocesan clergy and $1,875 for religious serving within the Archdiocese.
 It is expected that the parish or ministry to which the priest is assigned will be responsible for half this sum.

 Priests of the Archdiocese of Atlanta are encouraged to consider taking a three to six month sabbatical for the purpose of ministerial, personal, spiritual, theological development and enrichment.
 Priests may apply for a sabbatical after seven years of service in the Archdiocese.

-An early ministry mentoring program is intended to offer structured and supportive assistant, both institutional and personal, to one fully engaged in presbyteral ministry for the first time.
+The early ministry mentoring program offers structured and supportive assistance, both institutional and personal, to one fully engaged in presbyteral ministry for the first time.
 Its further purpose is to continue to aid in the development of pastoral skills and to address issues of spiritual, personal, and interpersonal growth and development.
-The mentoring program begins soon after ordination to the priesthood, with the mentor and newly ordained meeting every four to six weeks for at least two years and no more than three.
+The mentoring program begins soon after ordination to the priesthood, with the mentor and newly ordained meeting every four to six weeks for a period of three years.